Spiritual-Entanglement/rumc-snsg/Revelation/03-InterpretingTheMystery-Part01.md

     - equates Babylon with Rome
 	- the beast includes traits of Nero
 	  - still accepted by scholars today.
-	- the mellinnial kingdom will be
+	- the millennial kingdom will be
 	  - a earthly, world-wide kingdom
 	  - governed by the saints.
-  - **IMPORANT Contribution**
+  - **IMPORTANT Contribution**
     - Events in Revelation will not happen in chronological sequence.
 	  - therefore, NOT a step-by-step script of events.
-	  - John's visions are sometimes repeditive in nature it not in detail.
+	  - John's visions are sometimes repetitive in nature it not in detail.
       - The same messages are repeated but with in different ways.
 	    - Like the OT when Pharoah tells Joseph his two different dreams of bounty and famine.
 		- recognized the 7 trumpets and the seven bowls of plagues represent the same series of threats.